It all started with free kitchen cabinets.

 - Add french cleat storage system to wall above miter saw station.
 I love french cleats and much prefer the look over peg board.
 This will be used for clamps and small hand tools.

 - Move hardware, extra tools, etc. to my work bench carts.
-This will likely entail adding customized storage shelving from 1/4" plywood.
-For example, something like this:
+This will likely entail adding customized storage shelving from 3/4" plywood.
+Something like this:

 Do you have a messy garage?
 With the weather warming up, now is the perfect time to revamp your space.